andremenegatti/comprasnet_captcha_breaker/README.md

 # comprasnet_captcha_breaker

+This python module allows the user to automate the process of downloading multiple auction reports from Comprasnet.
+The solution relies on using Convolutional Neural Networks to solve CAPTCHAs and ``selenium`` to interact with the web browser.
+The user must provide a list containing the 16-digit codes identifying the auctions of interest.

 ## Comprasnet and public procurement data in Brazil

 In Brazil, Federal-level public procurements for ordinary goods and services must take place as online auctions.
 One of the most used platforms for such procurement auctions is [Comprasnet](https://comprasgovernamentais.gov.br/index.php/comprasnet-siasg).